About Webhooks

 X-Etl-Webhook-Event-Id

-- the name of the event that triggered this webhook requestX-Etl-Webhook-Id
+: the name of the event that triggered a Webhook request. -

-- the ID of the object that was affected during this event.
-For example if event isFlow.Created
+: the ID of the object that was affected during an event.
+For example, if the event isFlow.Created

-then it will be ID of the newly created flow.X-Etl-Webhook-Entity-URL
+then it will be the ID of the newly created Flow. -

 If you select POST

-method for your webhook, then you will also receive a payload as the body of the request, that will contain all the information related to the event happened in the system.
+method for your Webhook, then you will also receive a payload as the body of the request which contains all the information related to the event that happened in the system.

 Webhooks can be delivered using different content types: